yoki31/delivery-carrier/delivery_carrier_label_postlogistics/doc/guides/delivery_method_setup.rst

    Important: only the basic options of the selected service group will be available.
    If your option is not there, for exemple you are looking for *Bulky goods "Lightning"* this one is in *Swiss-Express / Swiss-Courier* service group.
 3. *Save and close*

-Save again the delivery method (We need to refresh the list as now we will have delivery instruction allowed with the basic service)
+4. *Save* the *Delivery Method*

+The delivery method ready to be used.
+However, you might want to add some optional services and/or delivery instructions to it.

 *******************************************
 Optional services and delivery instructions
 *******************************************

+Make sure you have saved the *Delivery Method* when setting the *Basic service* (We need to refresh the list of options, once refreshed delivery instruction will be available).

 Now you can set as many other options and delivery instructions as you need.